AAA Cycle: Align-Agree-Apply

 AAA provides guardrails by keeping these values front and center:

-• Connection before solutions - Understand people and their context before designing systems
+• Connection before solutions: Understand people and their context before designing systems

-• Genuine agreement before execution - Secure real commitment, not just sign-offs
+• Genuine agreement before execution: Secure real commitment, not just sign-offs

-• Honoring commitments before chasing features - Apply what was agreed, maintain alignment throughout
+• Honoring commitments before chasing features: Apply what was agreed, maintain alignment throughout

-• Human needs throughout - Technical decisions remain anchored in the people they serve
+• Human needs throughout: Technical decisions remain anchored in the people they serve

-The Three A’s
+The Three Phases

 Phase 1: Align with the Need